Yes, there’s Google Adwords and Facebook Ads.

 What do I need to look for?

 Again, match your traffic closely.
-Don’t take out ads for martial arts on fashion blogs.
+Don’t take out ads for martial arts on fashion blog.
 Look for blogs that give you good terms and impressions for your money.
 Make sure you experiment, however, and don’t write-off expensive blogs as they might have the best quality traffic.

 What are the advantages of BlogAds?